BharathVishal/Root-Checker/README.md

 2. Modify the code to suit your needs.
 3. Watch out for more features.

 ### Note:
 This application doesn't root any Android device.
-This app just displays all the root related info of an Android Device.
+This app only displays all the root related info of an Android Device.

 &nbsp;